Mariosunny/validate-declarative/README.md

   }
 };
 ```
-Keys in a schema beginning with `$` are constraints.
+Keys in the schema beginning with `$` are constraints.
 [Constraints](#constraints) define the rules for validating data.
-The most commonly used constraint is the `$test` constraint, which defines a type test.
+The most commonly used constraint is the `$test` constraint, which defines a *type test*-
+a function that takes an object and returns *true* if the object is valid, *false* otherwise.

-In the example above, the schema defines a property `message` that has a `$test` constraint that defines a type that is a *string* with a *length* of 24 characters or less.
+In the above example, `tweetSchema` has a property `message` that has a `$test` constraint
+that defines a type that is a *string* with a *length* of 24 characters or less.

+For a given data to be valid, it must have the same structure as the schema, and satisfy every constraint
-The following tweet is therefore valid, since it satisfies the schema:
+in the schema.
+The following tweet is therefore valid, since it meets this criteria:
 ```javascript
 let myTweet1 = { message: "Hello world!" };
 ```